Tingles, Relaxation & Sleep

-ASMR (Autonomous Sensory Meridian Response) is a relaxing tingly sensation which mainly begins in the crown of the head and often works its way down the spine and limbs.
-This feeling is often described as calming and comforting and occurs when hearing certain sounds, a soft voice or watching someone else carefully perform a task.
+ASMR (Autonomous Sensory Meridian Response) is a physical sensation which usually begins in the crown of the head and often works its way down the spine and limbs.
+The feeling is often described as tingles and can occur when hearing certain sounds, a soft voice, watching someone else carefully perform a task or receiving personal attention.

-Research into this phenomenon of What is ASMR is taking place at various institutions all over the world and as interest in the subject grows it is only a matter of time before we understand better the physiology of ASMR.
+Research into this phenomenon is taking place at various institutions all over the world and as interest in the subject grows it is only a matter of time before we understand better the physiology of ASMR.
 How it occurs in our bodies and why.
 For further information on where to find current research and published papers see my blog.